iguydoespython/iguydoespython.github.io/articles/workwith.md

 ## Installation

+For this tutorial we'll be installing Python on your local workstation (a future article will cover installation on IBM i).
 A complete guide to installation is outside the scope of this article.

 To get started you'll need both Python and py4web installed on your system.

 * [Python](https://www.python.org/downloads/)
 * [py4web](https://py4web.com/_documentation/static/en/chapter-03.html#)

 Follow the instructions in the links above.
 Be sure to verify your installation of both Python and py4web before continuing.

 ## CSS Frameworks